antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 ### The .NET MAUI Timeline

-We will begin shipping .NET MAUI previews later this year, and target a GA release with .NET 6 in November of 2021.
+We will begin shipping .NET MAUI previews later this year, and target general availability with .NET 6 in November of 2021.
 MAUI will ship on the same 6 week cadence that Xamarin.Forms has been on.
+We have published the [MAUI roadmap](https://github.com/dotnet/maui/wiki/Roadmap)  on GitHub and invite you to join us there today!

 ### What's Next for Xamarin and Xamarin.Forms

 As part of our .NET unification, Xamarin.iOS and Xamarin.Android will become part of .NET 6 as .NET for iOS and .NET for Android.
 Because these bindings are projections of the SDKs shipped from Apple and Google, nothing changes there, however build tooling, target framework monikers, and runtime framework monikers will be updated to match all other .NET 6 workloads.
 Our commitment to keeping .NET developers up-to-date with the latest mobile SDKs is foundational to .NET MAUI and remains firm.
 When .NET 6 ships, we expect to ship a final release of Xamarin SDKs in their current form that will be serviced for a year.
 All modern work will at that time shift to .NET 6.

-Xamarin.Forms will ship a new major version later this year, and continue to ship minor and service releases every 6 weeks through .NET 6 GA in November 2021.
+Xamarin.Forms will ship a [new major version later this year](https://aka.ms/xf-roadmap), and continue to ship minor and service releases every 6 weeks through .NET 6 GA in November 2021.
 The final release of Xamarin.Forms will be serviced for a year after shipping, and all modern work will shift to .NET MAUI.

 ## Get Involved Today

 Join us on this journey to MAUI at our brand new repository [dotnet/maui](https://github.com/dotnet/maui).
-Be sure to star and watch to get notifications, then join in the discussion of proposal specs describing how we want to evolve the code base.
-This is the very beginning of a long journey welding Xamarin and Xamarin.Forms directly into the heart of .NET, and we are excited to do this all in the open with you.
+Be sure to star and watch to get notifications, then join in the [discussion of proposals](https://github.com/dotnet/maui/issues) describing how we want to evolve the code base.
+This is the very beginning of a long journey welding Xamarin and Xamarin.Forms directly into the heart of .NET, and we are excited to do this in the open with you.